morawi-cg/cloudservices/README.md

 <li>Demonstrate the round-robin mechanism is working correctly</li></ul>

 <b>Goal</b>
-<li>Sending a HTTP request to the web node should return the response, " Hi there, I'm served from "application node hostname"! "</li>
+Sending a HTTP request to the web node should return the response, " Hi there, I'm served from "application node hostname"! "

 <b>Considerations</b>
 <ul><li>Share your work on a public git repo</li>